x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 **split-usr**
 : A system whose /usr directory is still unpopulated or needs to be mounted during the boot phase.
-This could also mean a merged-usr system, whose /usr partition was not mounted before init kicks in and the processes are starting.
+This could also mean a merged-usr system, whose /usr partition was not mounted before init kicks in and the processes start.

-  > The /usr filesystem do not have to be on the same partition as /,
+  > The /usr filesystem does not have to be on the same partition as /,
-  > but **it will have** to be mounted during early-boot by the initramfs,
+  > but **it will have** to be mounted during early boot by the initramfs,
   > so that when the actual init starts, /usr is ready. ([check](https://lwn.net/Articles/670139/))

 REFERENCES: